fregante/npm-bundler/readme.md

 # bfred-npm-bundler

 > Opinionated ES6 library bundler based on [rollup-babel-lib-bundler](https://github.com/frostney/rollup-babel-lib-bundler).

-For my own modules, but maybe you can find it useful too.
+It's for my own modules, but maybe you can find it useful too.
+It changes often (but follows semver).
+Unannounced PRs generally not welcome, but feel free to open issues to discuss first.

-The difference with [rollup-babel-lib-bundler](https://github.com/frostney/rollup-babel-lib-bundler) is that this is already configured for the output of the following files:
+It outputs the following files:

 * **dist/[lib-name].browser.js**
 	A minified file for the browser with a global called `[libName]`